-The Middle School Program (grades 6 – 9) employs a multi-sensory approach to develop literacy, numeracy and study skills.
-The program utilizes a daily one-to-one language tutorial to set the tone for the fundamental skills taught across the curriculum.
-The maximum class size is six.
-In addition to regular academic classes, students participate in a 90-minute physical education/activity program and a monitored 60-minute homework/study hall class each day.
+The Middle School Program (ages 12 – 14) employs a multi-sensory approach to developing literacy, numeracy and study skills.
+The program offers an optional daily 1:1 intensive support class that optimizes the fundamental skills taught across the curriculum.
+The typical class size is six students or less.
+In addition to regular academic classes, students participate in a 90-minute physical education/activity program and a monitored 60-minute study hall class each day.

-The Transition Year Program (post grade 12) is offered to students who have completed grade 12 but do not feel prepared, academically or socially, for the demands of post-secondary education.
-Academically, the Transition Year Program focuses on independent study, research and study skills.
-Socially, the program allows students to become actively involved in a small secure community with opportunities to develop confidence and competence before moving on to post-secondary studies.
+The Transition Year Program (post grade 12) is offered to students who have completed grade 12 but do not yet feel comfortable facing the demands of post-secondary education.
+Academically, the Transition Year Program focuses on independence skills, literacy, research, organizational skills and personal growth.
+Socially, the program allows students to continue to be actively involved in a small secure community with opportunities to develop confidence and competence before moving on to post-secondary studies.